Share This Post

 Keep your Split Leaf Philodendron dust-free, by delicately wiping the leaves with a damp cloth.
 Never use spray leaf shine; this may clog the pores.

-Common Issues of the ZZ Plant
+Common Issues of the Split Leaf Philodendron plant

 - Overwatering can kill this plant.
 Keep the roots from sitting in water.
 Use a good draining soil and pot with adequate sized drain holes.